sri-rang/securities-case/README.md

 ## The Assignment

-Please extends the securities-case-web module with a AngularJS page.
+Please refactor the index.html to a AngularJS page.
 The AngularJS page should show all the instruments and their prices on them.
-Instrument price updates should preferably be shown in this page using the available WebSocket.
+Instrument price updates should preferably be shown and highlighted in this page using the available WebSocket.